 This is one of my favorite cookie recipes from Angela Liddon (along with these irresistible trail mix cookies).
 These cookies are soft and chewy with a deep caramel flavor from the brown sugar and oozing with chocolate chips.
 I love that they are quick and easy to make and require nothing fancier than elbow grease to blend the dough.
 I follow the recipe to a tee so here is the original:

 I buy peanut butter from a health food store that grinds their own which seems to keep the cookies from spreading out too much.
-However, I’ve also used Trader Joes unsalted peanut butter with good results (a little more spreading).
+However, I’ve also used Trader Joes unsalted creamy peanut butter with good results (a little more spreading).
 Enjoy Life Mini Chocolate Chips are 100% vegan.
 But, if you are ok with dairy, try Trader Joes semi-sweet chocolate chips which are delicious but NOT VEGAN.
 Or a mixture of the two.